dqian3/autobahn-artifact/README.md

 1. `key`: change the `name` (name of the private SSH key) and `path` fields to match the key you generated in the prior section
 The `port` field will remain the same (value of 5000).
 2. `repo`: The `name` field will remain the same (value of autobahn-artifact).
 You will need to change the `url` field to be the url of the artifact github repo.
 Specifically, you will need to prepend your personal access token to the beginning of the url.
 The url should be in this format: "https://TOKEN@github.com/neilgiri/autobahn-artifact", where `TOKEN` is the name of your personal access token. `branch` specifies which branch will be run on all the machines.
 This will determine which system ends up running.
 Only select an Autobahn or Bullshark branch if you are under the `autobahn-bullshark` folder.
 Similarly, only select a Vanilla HotStuff or Batched HotStuff branch if you are under the `hotstuff-baselines` folder.
-3. `project_id`: change this to be the name of the project id you created in the prior section
+3. `project_id`: the project id is found by clicking the the dropdown of "My First Project" on the top left side, and looking at the ID field.
 4. `instances`: `type` (value of t2d-standard-16) and `regions` (value of ["us-east1-b", "us-east5-a", "us-west1-b", "us-west4-a"])will remain the same.
 If you select different regions then you will need to change the regions field to be the regions you are running in.
 You will need to change `templates` to be the names of the instance templates you created.
 The order matters, as they should correspond to the order of each region.
 The path should be in the format "projects/PROJECT_ID/regions/REGION_ID/instanceTemplates/TEMPLATE_ID", where PROJECT_ID is the id of the project you created in the prior section, REGION_ID is the name of the region without the subzone (i.e. us-east1 NOT us-east1-a).

 ### GCP Benchmark commands